Panasonic

+The company was founded by Kōnosuke Matsushita in 1918 as and incorporated in 1935 as with some of its earliest products being radios, electric irons and bicycle lamps, under the National brand name.
+During wartime, Matsushita launched and made military components such as ships and aircraft for the Japanese state.
+By 1950, the company's assets were unfrozen and went public, and Matsushita became known for consumer white goods, black-and-white televisions and transistor radios.
+In addition to National, the Panasonic brand name was first adopted in 1955 for export markets and later still also created the Technics brand for audio equipment.

+During the late 20th century, the company overtook Philips to become the world's largest manufacturer of consumer electronics.
+Matsushita had also been the majority owner of the Victor Company of Japan (JVC), and briefly from 1990–95 also owned the American media entertainment giant MCA Inc..
+In 2008, the company divested its JVC subsidiary, discontinued its National brand in Japan, and changed its official corporate name from Matsushita Electric to In 2022, it reorganized as a holding company and adopted its current name.

 Corporate name

-From 1925 to October 1, 2008, the company's corporate name was "Matsushita Electric Industrial Co."
-(MEI).
+From 1935 to October 1, 2008, the company's corporate name was "Matsushita Electric Industrial Co., Ltd." (MEI).
 On January 10, 2008, the company announced that it would change its name to "Panasonic Corporation", in effect on October 1, 2008, to conform with its global brand name "Panasonic".
 The name change was approved at the shareholders' meeting on June 26, 2008.

 In 2022, Panasonic announced a reorganization plan which split the company into Panasonic Holdings Corporation (the former Panasonic Corporation) and conversion of its divisions into subsidiaries; the Lifestyle Updates Business Division being the division that took the Panasonic Corporation name after the reorganization.
 The reorganization took effect on April 1, 2022.